TrushaLalla/Pizza-Slider/README.md

 The Components folder contains reusable UI pieces.

-All images related to pizza bases and toppings are placed inside an Images subfolder under Public folder.
+Houses all images related to pizza bases and toppings inside an Image subfolder under Public folder.
 ## React Compiler

 The React Compiler is not enabled on this template.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).